ChaosiumInc/QuestWorlds/markdown/QuestWorlds.md

 ![BW QuestWorlds Logo](Logos/QW-Stamp-Red.png){ width=1inch height=1inch} ![Color QuestWorlds Logo](Logos/QW-Stamp-Black.png){ width=1inch height=1inch}

-Reserved Material elements in this product include but may not be limited to all artwork, illustrations, and graphic design, and trade dress, including runes and geometric symbols that are not part of the Latin alphabet or Hindu-Arabic numeral system, and all trademarks, including *Call of Cthulhu*, *Chaosium*, *Future-World*, *Magic World*, *Pendragon*, *RuneQuest*, *Superworld*, and *Worlds of Wonder*, and organizations, settings, locations, worlds, plots and storylines including proper nouns and the adjectives, names, and titles derived from proper nouns for Pioneer Space, Age of Miracles, Brave New World, Ouvergend, and the Ruptured Realm and all other elements designated as Reserved Material under the ORC license.
+Reserved Material elements in this product include but may not be limited to all artwork, illustrations, and graphic design, and trade dress, and all trademarks, including *Call of Cthulhu*, *Chaosium*, *Future-World*, *Magic World*, *Pendragon*, *RuneQuest*, *Superworld*, and *Worlds of Wonder*, and all other elements designated as Reserved Material under the ORC license.

 QuestWorlds SRD with annotations for individual contributions can be found at GitHub: https://github.com/ChaosiumInc/QuestWorlds/